SJ-31/Sporothrix-annotation/info/README_Extended.md

   - Reference sequence GCF_000961545.1
 - The variant calling steps are identical to that of Khalfan (2020)'s [implementation](https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/Khalfan) (an explanation can be found in the link), with covariate analysis disabled (due to an R bug) and updated from the DSL 1 (which is deprecated in the most recent version of Nextflow) to DSL 2
   - The short reads were aligned to the reference sequence
-- **Output:** vcf files for each sample
+- **Output:** VCF files for each sample
 - Genes of interest were first identified by manually cross-referencing BUSCO output with the GCF_000961545.1 gff file
-  - Their regions were extracted from the vcf file using Bcftools
+  - Their regions were extracted from the VCF file using Bcftools
   - This was necessary because the BUSCO gene ranges specified in the output table are far larger than the actual sequence of the gene they contain.
 - The `bin` directory contains python scripts for extracting single-copy BUSCO gene sequences from BUSCO output and combining them across samples

-#### Building snpEff database
+#### Building SnpEff database
-- Although using the downloadable databases is recommended snpEff does provide a way for users to construct their own database
+- Although using the downloadable databases is recommended SnpEff does provide a way for users to construct their own database
 - **Reasoning**
-  - The GCF_000961545 reference downloadable from snpEff uses different chromosome headers (e.g. `Cont39`, `Cont41`) to that of the NCBI (e.g. `NW_015971139.1)`.
+  - The GCF_000961545 reference downloadable from SnpEff uses different chromosome headers (e.g. `Cont39`, `Cont41`) to that of the NCBI (e.g. `NW_015971139.1)`.
-    - Since the vcf file was generated using the latter convention, attempting to run snpEff without formatting the headers first will not work
+    - Since the VCF file was generated using the latter convention, attempting to run SnpEff without formatting the headers first will not work
       - Even after doing this however, I still received ~70% `CHROMOSOME_NOT_FOUND` errors
-      - From looking at the snpEff data directory, I suspect that not all chromosomes are present, or perhaps the same name refers to different chromosomes).
+      - From looking at the SnpEff data directory, I suspect that not all chromosomes are present, or perhaps the same name refers to different chromosomes).
-      - After rerunning snpEff with the custom-build database, all the errors disappeared
+      - After rerunning SnpEff with the custom-build database, all the errors disappeared
-  - **Note:** The last time this was updated was July 7 2023, so this might not be necessary if snpEff has updated their database
+  - **Note:** The last time this was updated was July 7 2023, so this might not be necessary if SnpEff has updated their database
 - **Steps***
   - Download the GenBank file for the the GCF_000961545 reference
-    - The easiest way to do this is with the NCBI's `datasets` CLI tool (downloading directly from the webpage would always give me a corrupted zip file)
+    - The easiest way to do this is with the NCBI's `datasets` CLI tool (downloading directly from the web page would always give me a corrupted zip file)
 ```bash
 datasets download genome accession GCF_000961545.1 --include gbff
 ```
-  - Update the snpEff config file, located in the snpEff installation directory with the new genome
+  - Update the SnpEff config file, located in the SnpEff installation directory with the new genome
 ```config
 #---
 # Databases are stored here